How to Get From Cancun to Mexico City

 Step 1: Cancun City Centre to Bus Terminal

-Cancun bus station is conveniently located in the city centre and is easily accessible by foot or via a short taxi ride.
+You will find ADO Cancun Bus Station in the city centre.
+It's accessible by foot or via a short taxi ride.

-If you’re staying in the resort or beach area, you can take a 15-minute taxi for around 210 MXN ($12.00).
-You can also save some money by using the local public transport.
-Lines R-1, R-3 and R-38 will drop you off at Avenida Tulum, right in front of the bus terminal.
-A bus ticket costs 15 MXN ($0.80).
+If you’re staying in the resort or beach area, you can take a 15-minute taxi for 200 MXN ($12).
+On a tight budget?
+Alternatively, you can take a bus from the Hotel Zone.
+Line R-1 will drop you off at Avenida Tulum, right in front of the bus terminal.
+A bus ticket costs 13 MXN ($0.70).

 Step 2: Cancun to Mexico City by Bus

 Buses from Cancun to Mexico City are operated by ADO.
-There are 3 to 4 departures a day and travel time is at least 27 hours.
+There are several departures a day and travel time is around 1d 3h - 1d 6h.

-Prices start from 1,800 MXN ($105.00).
-They vary daily and the earlier you book, the higher the chance of you getting lower rates.
+Prices start from 1,960 MXN ($115).
+They vary daily and the earlier you book, the higher the chance of you getting cheaper rates.

 Step 3: Mexico City Bus Terminal to the City Centre

-Mexico City has a number of different bus terminals, but the buses coming from Cancun will drop you off at Central Mexico City or Central de Autobuses del Norte, about 10 km north of the city centre.
+Mexico City has a number of bus terminals, but the buses coming from Cancun will drop you off at Central Mexico Norte or Central de Autobuses del Norte, about 10 km north of the city centre.

 After coming from quite a long journey, it’s really best to just take a taxi to your hotel.
-Travel time is around 30 minutes and rates start from 210 MXN ($12.00).
-You can also try hailing Uber for around 80 MXN ($4.60) if you have internet access.
+Travel time is around 30 minutes and rates start from 210 MXN ($12).
+You can also get an Uber for around 145 MXN ($8.40).

 A cheaper option would be to take the Metro from Autobuses del Norte Station.
-A ticket only costs 5 MXN ($0.20), but you’ll have to make at least two transfers.
-After taking a 27-hour bus ride, we don’t think that’s a good idea.
+A ticket only costs 5 MXN ($0.30), but you’ll have to make at least two transfers to the city centre.
+We don’t think that’s a good idea after a 30-hour bus ride.
+Also, if you're carrying luggage, that's not allowed on the Metro!

 Our favourite places to stay in Mexico City